 Marjory Stoneman Douglas dubbed the watery ecosystem of the Everglades the “River of Grass,” and today adventurers can get a first-hand look at the unique terrain in an airboat.
 The flat-bottom boats are powered by jet-like propellers which are loud so you’ll want the noise-cancelling headphones provided by boat operators.
-Among the companies that offer the thrills rides are Wooten’s, Tigertail, Osceola, Buffalo Tiger and Sawgrass Recreation Park, all about an hour from downtown Miami.
+Among the companies that offer the thrills rides are Wooten’s, Tigertail, Osceola, and Buffalo Tiger -- all about an hour from downtown Miami.

 SOAR OVER THE CITY